-HLB Hodgson Impey Cheng Limited, the auditor of the Company, will retire and a resolution for its reappointment as auditor of the Company will be proposed at the forthcoming annual general meeting.
+HLB Hodgson Impey Cheng Limited, the auditor of the Company, will hold office until the conclusion of the next annual general meeting of the Company and retire.
+A resolution for its reappointment as auditor of the Company will be proposed at the forthcoming Annual General Meeting.